Patient Education and FAQ’s

 After I took the cast off, my nose looks big.
 Why does it look so big?

 This question requires some understanding of skin anatomy and physiology.
-In order to perform rhinoplasty surgery, we have to cut the skin, as well as “lift” the skin off the deeper tissues off the nose.
-This occurs in both an open and closed rhinoplasty.
+In order to perform rhinoplasty surgery, we have to cut the skin and “lift” the skin off the deeper tissues of the nose.
+This occurs in both open and closed rhinoplasty.

-In normal situations, the blood and fluid within the skin of your nose can easily flow in and out as there are small blood vessels and lymphatic (fluid) channels that allows all the fluid and blood to easily flow.
+In normal situations, the blood and fluid within the skin of your nose can easily flow in and out as there are small blood vessels and lymphatic (fluid) channels that allow all the fluid and blood to flow easily.
 Surgery disrupts this normal flow once we cut these channels.
-Any time you cut the skin, you disrupt the flow of blood and fluid.
+Any time you cut the skin, you disrupt blood and fluid flow.
 Making matters worse is that the healing process causes your body to secrete hormones that trigger the healing response and inflammation.
-This inflammation causes more swelling and more fluid coming to the area that had surgery.
-Together, normal healing and a disrupted flow causes the swelling to increase and your nose to look big.
+This inflammation causes more swelling and more fluid in the area where the surgery was performed.
+Together, normal healing and a disrupted flow cause the swelling to increase and your nose to look big.
 The skin on your nose doesn’t need much swelling to look big, so even a small amount of swelling can cause your nose to look much bigger.

 The critical thing to remember is that this is the early phase of healing.
-Swelling typically is at is maximum around two weeks after surgery and then, it slowly goes away.
+Swelling typically occurs a maximum of two weeks after surgery and then slowly goes away.
 Your body will start creating new channels and blood vessels to drain all the fluid.

 This whole process can take up to a year or longer.
 However, you can rest assured as most people will still look great during this healing phase.